CruiseOutlook

 Getting Around

-Cruise passengers can easily reach downtown Long Beach and nearby attractions via a short walk from the cruise terminal.
-Taxis and rideshare services are also readily available for those looking to explore further afield.
+Cruise passengers can easily reach main attractions from the cruise terminal by walking, as many popular spots are within a short distance.
+Taxis and rideshare services are also readily available for those looking to venture further.

 Top Things to Do

-• Explore the iconic Queen Mary, a historic ocean liner turned hotel and museum.
+• Visit the historic Queen Mary, a retired ocean liner turned hotel and museum.

 Typical Weather

 Long Beach enjoys a Mediterranean climate with mild, wet winters and warm, dry summers.
-The best time to visit is from late spring to early fall, when temperatures are pleasant, while the winter months can be cooler and occasionally rainy.
+The best time to visit is during spring and fall when temperatures are comfortable and crowds are smaller, while summer can be quite hot and busy.

 What to Pack